Christopher Redner, Child In Need

-Christopher Redner is CEO of Children In Need and an award-winning producer and journalist.
+Christopher Redner, founder of Children In Need, is an award-winning producer and journalist.
 He has visited dozens of child sponsorship projects around the world.
 He's seen the transformation that child sponsorship can facilitate.

 "I've met thousands of children whose lives were better because they had child sponsors," Redner says.
 "These children received life-saving aid, education, skills training and so much more.
 But sponsorship is more than just giving physical aid.
 When a child discovers she has a sponsor from another country, it sends her a message that she is important.